Triangle North Healthcare Foundation Awards Grants for Local Health Impact

 2024 Strategic Small Grants Program

-• NC Cooperative Extension - Warren County CenterWarren County Farmers Market Double Up Food Bucks, will empower low-income households access to more nutritious food options by providing them with matching funds to buy additional foods, fruits, and vegetables.
+• NC Cooperative Extension - Warren County Center received an SSGP grant to fund a Double Up Food Bucks promotion at the Warren County Farmer’s Market.
+The promotion supported access for low-income households to more nutritious food options by providing them with matching funds to buy additional foods, fruits, and vegetables.
 This project supports Supplemental Nutrition Assistance Program and Seniors and Women Infant and Children Farmers Market Nutritional Programs recipients and the local farmers.

 Call Us: +1.2524308532